Nybrogade 26: H. C. Lange and his brewery

 Lange's first son, Michael Lange (1788-1851, who would later become Lord President (Overpræsident) of Copenhagen, was born in 1788.
 He was later followed by three younger siblings: Charlotte Friederica Christiane (1793-), Friederich Wilhelm Emil (1795-) and Christian Marius (1800-).

 Ernst Peymann (1737-1823), an officer in the engineering troops, was a resident of the building from 1784 to 1794.

 Lange's property was home to 21 residents in three households at the time of the 1801 census.
 The owner resided in one of the apartments with his wife, their four children, his wife's brother Marcus Clausen (ship doctor), a brewer, a caretaker, two maids and a wet nurse.
 Christian Thomassen Norup, who managed the brewery, resided in another apartment with his wife Marie Alling, two of their children (aged 32 and 33) and one maid.
 Iver Sørensen, a former stableman, resided in the building with his wife Kirstine Buch, their nine-year-old daughter Ane Cathrine [Sørensen] and the wife's brother Niels Christian Buch (tailor).

 The property was listed in the new cadastre of 1806 as No. 21.
-The building was hit by a cannon ball and caught fire during the British bombardment of Copenhagen in 1807.
+The building was hit by a cannonball and caught fire during the British bombardment of Copenhagen in 1807.

 Andreas Krogh and his brewery

 The property was around the time of the bombardment acquired by brewer Andreas Krogh (1781-1858).
-The building was hit by a canon ball during the bombardment (or the next one in 1807).
-The canon ball was subsequently embedded in the wall above the basement entrance as a memorial to the event.
-The present building in Magstræde was constructed for Krogh as a new brewery building in 1808-1809.
+The building was hit by a cannonball during the bombardment (or the next one in 1807).
+The cannonball was subsequently embedded in the wall above the basement entrance as a memorial to the event.
+The present building in Magstræde was constructed for Krogh as a new brewery building in 1808–1809.
 The buildings in Nybrogade and Magstgræde were both heightened for Krogh in 1827.
 The theologian Peter Rørdam (1806-1883) was among the residents of the building in 1833.